Mission and Principles

 The Feminist Majority Foundation (FMF) was created to develop bold, new strategies and programs to advance women's equality, non-violence, economic development, and, most importantly, empowerment of women and girls in all sectors of society.
 All programs of the FMF endeavor to include a global perspective and activities to promote leadership development, especially among young women.
 Along with reproductive rights and access to reproductive technology, the FMF's programs have focused on the empowerment of women in law, business, medicine, academia, sports, and the Internet.

-- FMF promotes equality between women and men and girls and boys, and supports constitutional and statutory measures to gain full equality locally, statewide, nationally, and globally.
+- The FMF supports equality for all genders and supports constitutional and statutory measures to gain full equality for women and girls locally, statewide, nationally, and globally.

-- FMF supports safe, legal and accessible abortion, contraception, and family planning, including Medicaid funding and access for minors.
+- The FMF supports safe, legal and accessible abortion, contraception, and reproductive and sexual healthcare, including Medicaid funding and access for minors, poor women and girls, and people regardless of immigration status.

-- FMF promotes non-violence and works to eliminate violence against women.
+- The FMF promotes non-violence and works to eliminate all violence against women.

-- FMF encourages programs directed at the preservation of the environment, clean air and water, the elimination of smog, toxic and hazardous waste, chemical and nuclear weaponry.
+- The FMF supports programs directed at combatting climate change, preserving the environment, securing clean air and water, and eliminating smog, hazardous waste, and chemical and nuclear weaponry.

-- FMF supports workers' collective bargaining, pay equity, and the end of sweatshops.
+- The FMF supports workers’ collective bargaining, pay equity, healthcare for all, free public college, and the end of sweatshops.